 - Essentials (starting at $11/month): More options, plus 24/7 tech support

 - Standard (starting at $17/month): Offers time optimization and behavior targeting

 - Premium (starting at $299/month): Features for enterprise users

 Additionally, each plan has a base price based on a set number of contacts.
 However, you can pay an additional fee per month if you have more contacts than what’s included in the plan.

 Although Mailchimp offers many great features, it does come with its fair share of limitations as well.
-For starters, Mailchimp’s automation capabilities are quite limited.
-Their system also doesn’t allow for as much in terms of formatting customization as some of the other email marketing services out there.
+For starters, their system doesn’t allow for as much in terms of formatting customization as some of the other email marketing services out there.
+While the company has expanded its automation options, they are still somewhat limited and require you to purchase one of their more expensive plans.
 Furthermore, many customers say the brand’s list segmentation process is complicated to figure out.

 2. Constant Contact

 Constant Contact is one of the fastest growing email marketing services out there.
 This is likely because it’s easy to use and very beginner-friendly compared to other options on the market.